Complaints Procedures

 In these Rules unless the context otherwise requires-

-- Academy Executive Committee means the Academy Executive Committee constituted under section 37 of the Act;
+• Academy Executive Committee means the Academy Executive Committee constituted under section 37 of the Act

-- Act means the Royal Society of New Zealand Act 1997;
+• Act means the Royal Society of New Zealand Act 1997

-- Chair means the Chair of the Academy Executive Committee;
+• Chair means the Chair of the Academy Executive Committee

-- Chief Executive means the Chief Executive Officer of the Society;
+• Chief Executive means the Chief Executive Officer of the Society

-- Code means the Royal Society of New Zealand Code of Professional Standards and Ethics issued under section 34 of the Act, as adopted by resolution of the Council, and includes any amendments to the Code issued to replace it;
+• Code means the Royal Society of New Zealand Code of Professional Standards and Ethics issued under section 34 of the Act, as adopted by resolution of the Council, and includes any amendments to the Code issued to replace it

-- Complaint Determination Committee or Committee means a committee appointed under Rule 7.1.
+• Complaint Determination Committee or Committee means a committee appointed under Rule 7.1

-- Council means the Council of the Society constituted under section 20 of the Act
+• Council means the Council of the Society constituted under section 20 of the Act

-- Initial Investigation Panel or Panel means a panel appointed under Rule 6.
+• Initial Investigation Panel or Panel means a panel appointed under Rule 6

-- material conflict of interest means, in relation to any matter, a financial or other interest of a person that is likely to affect the person’s judgement in relation to the matter
+• material conflict of interest means, in relation to any matter, a financial or other interest of a person that is likely to affect the person's judgement in relation to the matter

-- Member means a Member of the Royal Society of New Zealand in accordance with sections 9 to 19 of the Act.
+• Member means a Member of the Royal Society of New Zealand in accordance with sections 9 to 19 of the Act.
 Section 9 of the Act provides that Membership of the Society consists of the following:

 a.
-Fellows:
+Fellows;

 b.
-Ordinary Members (known as Professional Members):
+Ordinary Members (known as Professional Members, Associate Members and Student Members);

 c.
-Companions:
+Companions;

 d.
-Constituent Organisations:
+Constituent Organisations;

 e.
-Regional Constituent Organisations:
+Regional Constituent Organisations (known as Branches);

 f.
-Affiliate Organisations that are Members in accordance with section 15(2) of the Act:
+Affiliate Organisations that are Members in accordance with section 15(2) of the Act;

 g.
-Honorary Members:
+Honorary Members;

 h.
 Honorary Fellows.

-- Society means the Royal Society of New Zealand continued by section 3 of the Act
+• Society means the Royal Society of New Zealand continued by section 3 of the Act

 4. How to complain about a Member

-e.
+g.
 A statement of agreement that the complainant will comply with these Rules.

-Return to top5.
-Society may initiate inquiry
+5. Society may initiate inquiry

 5.1 The Council may initiate an inquiry if it has reason to suspect that a Member may have breached the obligations on that Member, or supplied false or misleading information for the purpose of becoming a Member.